-The coronavirus outbreak has anchored many of us to our home: the place we ‘live’ in, the place where we must stay, for now, and where many of us find new ways to organise our days, ways to mark and pass the time.
+The coronavirus outbreak has anchored many of us to our home or the place we ‘live’ in, the place where we must stay, for now.
+This place is where many of us find new ways to organise our days, to mark and pass the time.

-For the last few weeks I have been deeply entrenched in the twelfth-century, researching and writing for my MA thesis, specifically the surviving literature of a Welsh Marches cleric, his potential sources and the later impact on folklore from these parts.
-This is for my MA thesis.
+For the last few weeks I have been deeply entrenched in the twelfth-century, researching and writing for my MA thesis, specifically the surviving literature of a Welsh Marches cleric, his potential sources and the later impact on folklore from the Welsh Marches.
 I have emerged, for now, gasping for blue skies and spring green.
 But my wanderings and fieldwork have been scuppered, tailored into a close fit and limited to the ‘Hill’ upon which we live and where I search for other narratives to taste and explore.

 Today, I want to tell you about my regular walk with the ever restless Dan who, even as I write, is waiting by the door.
 It is along an old hollow-way, a good example of a seemingly ordinary, but pretty little walk.
 It runs straight for the most part, sometimes deeply between old trees and hedges, sometimes upwards and open with views to the east down towards the Severn valley.
 It is a priceless wildlife corridor in this agricultural landscape and we have seen badger, hare, fox, muntjac and stoat along it’s path on occasion with many birds flying through including buzzards, ravens, kites, yellowhammers, and chiff chaff, blackbird, wood pigeon, crow and thrush.
 A little digging, amongst local records, books and maps has illuminated some of it’s history which spans hundreds of years.